-With over 25 years of experience in energy law, Roxane offers clients advice on federal and state laws and regulations, as well as effective representation in litigation of complex Federal Energy Regulatory Commission (FERC) proceedings involving electric and natural gas matters.
+With almost 30 years of experience in energy law, Roxane offers clients advice on federal and state laws and regulations, as well as effective representation in litigation of complex Federal Energy Regulatory Commission (FERC) proceedings involving electric and natural gas matters..

 Roxane has advised a diverse group of clients on FERC regulation of electric utility and transmission companies, natural gas pipelines, and LNG and hydroelectric facilities.
 She has worked with electric and natural gas utilities, electric generators (conventional, renewable, and hydroelectric fueled), investors in electric generating, utility, and natural gas facilities, major industrial gas users, large municipalities, federal power agencies, and interstate natural gas pipelines on a broad range of energy issues.
 These include:

 - Rates and non-rate tariff terms and conditions of service